DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] loose coupling.
     - [ ] decomposability.
     - [ ] how changes do not cross boundaries of modules.

+    > Cohesion describes how well everything within a module fits together.

 2. Which of the following statements about cohesion is true?